BowenBZ/Medical_Waste_Sorting_System/readme.md

 then you can open your brower and type `10.19.85.180:8000` to see the folders

 ## Model Training
+### Model Structure
+* We use MobileNet model to do the transfer learning.
+	* Load the pretrained MobileNet model
+	* Add several new layers
+* Optimizer uses `tf.train.GradientDescentOptimizer(0.001)`
+* Batch Size of data is `24`
+* Epoch is around `60`

+### Model Transfer
+* Save model
-* We use the MobileNetV2 model to train the data, and we can get a about 0.98 accuracy on the validation dataset, then we saved the model as a `.h5` file
+	* We use the command `tf.contrib.saved_model.save_keras_model()` to save the model after the epoches stops
-* We then use tensorflow-lite to transfer the model to a `.tflite` model
+	* We encountered some problem when using the method of callbacks to save model.
+Because
+		* when we use `tf.keras.SGD` to be the optimizer, we cannot load the saved file later.
+The command line said we should use `tf.train.optimizer` to be the optimizer
+		* when we use `tf.train.GradientDescentOptimizer` to be the optimizer, the command line said we cannot save the optimizer...
+* Load model
-* We use the MobileNetV2 model to train the data, and we can get a about 0.98 accuracy on the validation dataset, then we saved the model as a .h5 file
+	* We use the command `tf.contrib.saved_model.load_keras_model()` to load model
+* Transfer model
+	* We have a `.h5` file at the beginning
-* We then use tensorflow-lite to transfer the model to a .tflite model
+	* We use tensorflow-lite to transfer the model to a `.tflite` model
 	* Copy that model file to the Pi

 ## Run the Demo
 Just run the script of `main.py`.
 However, we haven't finished the detecting code in real machine, so we need to go to the folder `~/Ecomed/object_detection` and run the following script